Kshitijkesri/OAuth_OpenId/README.md

 # How to build

-Download The Project
+Download The Project,
-Install IdentityServer4 Using Nuget
+Install IdentityServer4 Using Nuget,
 Build and Run The Project